colbyj/bride-of-frankensystem/docs/advanced/advanced_custom_pages.rst

                              static_folder='static')

-The arguments passed to the ``Blueprint()`` constructor generally do not need to be adjusted (aside from the name, "my_blueprint").
-If you want to learn more about how this works then refer to the Flask documentation.
+The ``Blueprint()`` arguments rarely need adjusting beyond the name.
+The Flask documentation explains the constructor in full if you're curious.

 Creating Routes
 ---------------

-Routes define the actual pages that users can visit.
-This documentation will not go into much detail as to how routes work, so if you have further questions, do visit the Flask documentation and see if your questions are answered there.
+Routes define the pages users can visit.
+The Flask documentation covers routing in depth; this section sticks to BOFS-specific concerns.

 Writing Code
 ~~~~~~~~~~~~

-In BOFS, your routes will look something like this (this route is directly from the `advanced example <https://github.com/colbyj/bride-of-frankensystem-examples/blob/master/advanced_example/my_blueprint/views.py>`_):
+A typical route, taken from the `advanced example <https://github.com/colbyj/bride-of-frankensystem-examples/blob/master/advanced_example/my_blueprint/views.py>`_:

 .. code-block:: python
     :caption: views.py